15 Best Horizontal Retro Handhelds Of 2026 (16:9, 4:3, 3:2)

 • A 720p display rather than a 1080p one.

-• The A133 chipset performance is limited to PS1 era and below; N64, Dreamcast and PSP are hit-or-miss.
+• The A133 chipset performance is mostly limited to the PS1 era and below.

-• The stock Linux-baed OS is just okay – you’ll likely want to install community firmware for the best experience.
+• The stock Linux-based OS is just okay – you may want community firmware for the best experience.

 TRIMUI Smart Pro is based around the Allwinner A133 CPU which tops out at PS1 games making it an ideal device for 2D and 32-bit classics, but not quite enough for newer and more demanding titles.
 N64/Dreamcast/PSP console games are usually hit-or-miss on A133 devices, and that is exactly the case here.
 The performance of the TRIMUI Smart Pro is directly comparable to the RK3326 chipset used by the R36S handheld which I got quite recently.

 The handheld features a 4.96-inch 720p IPS display, two analog sticks, and a 5000 mAh battery.
-Custom firmware (CrossMix/Spruce/Tomato OS) is available for this one, and you can set it up for better performance.
+Custom firmware options like CrossMix-OS and Tomato OS are available for this one, and you can set it up for a better overall experience.
 It also has a direct vertical Game Boy-style equivalent – the TRIMUI Brick, which I describe in more detail in my other pocket retro consoles top list here.

 4:3 Aspect Ratio